When I first started in the VPN industry, finding a provider that was suitable for Linux was almost impossible.

-Thankfully that has all changed and with the popularity of Linux systems rising especially with the introduction of Linux Mint, VPN providers have sat up and listened and now there are some good solutions out there.
+Thankfully that has all changed and with the popularity of Linux systems rising especially with the introduction of Linux Mint, VPN providers have sat up and listened.
+Now there are some excellent solutions out there.

-It still isn't perfect though and finding a provider that proactively supports Linux can be a difficult task, it’s like finding a needle in a haystack.
-Finding a provider that supports Linux coupled with a good service is even more difficult.
+It still isn't perfect though and finding a provider that proactively supports Linux can be a difficult task.
+It's like finding a needle in a haystack.

-The CLI is currently in beta form but will certainly be enough to make simple connection and get you secure while using their service.
+The CLI is currently in beta form but will certainly be enough to make a simple connection and get you secure while using their service.